Gigaspaces/xap-docs/site/content/xap/12.3/security/securing-your-data.markdown

 # Local Cache

-The Local cache {{%currentjavanet "local-cache.html"%}} is a read-only service on top of a remote Space.
-Thus, the local cache "creator" needs to have **Read** privileges.
+The local cache {{%currentjavanet "local-cache.html"%}} is a read-only service on top of a remote Space.
+Thus, the local cache "creator" needs to have Read privileges.
 Security is enforced by the remote Space, and the proxy should be acquired by supplying the username and password.

 {{%tabs%}}